mpvnet-player/mpv.net/Manual.md

 Windows 10 prevents apps to register as the default app, to define the default video or audio player app in Windows 10 go to the Windows settings under 'Settings > Apps > Default apps' or shell execute 'ms-settings:defaultapps'.

 It's also possible to change the default application using the Open With feature of the context menu in Windows File Explorer.

-##  Chrome Extensions

-### Play with mpv

-In order to play videos from sites such as YouTube the Chrome Extension [Play with mpv](https://chrome.google.com/webstore/detail/play-with-mpv/hahklcmnfgffdlchjigehabfbiigleji) can be used.

-Due to Chrome Extensions not being able to start a app, another app that communicates with the extension is required, this app can be downloaded [here](http://www.mediafire.com/file/lezj8lwqt5zf75v/play-with-mpvnet-server.7z/file).
-The extension works only when the app is running, to have the app always running a link can be created in the auto start folder located at:

-`C:\Users\%username%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`

-This will start the app on system start and have it running in the background.
-When the file association registration of mpv.net was executed then the app should find the location of mpv.net, alternativly the mpv.net folder can be added to the PATH environment variable.

-### External Application Button

-Alternatively the Chrome extension [External Application Button](https://github.com/stax76/mpv.net/issues/106) can be used.

 ## Context Menu